-Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, as required in accordance with Section 24-124, if the application is approved with conditions.
+Based on the preceding findings, adequate transportation facilities will exist to serve the subdivision, as required in accordance with Section 24-124.

-- 7. Public Facilities-Public facilities for water and sewerage, police, and fire and rescue are adequate to serve the proposed subdivision, in accordance with Section 24-122.01 of the Subdivision Regulations, which are further outlined in memoranda dated March 5, 2019 (Branch to Onyebuchi) and March 29, 2019 (Ryan to Onyebuchi), included in the back-up of this technical staff report and incorporated by reference herein. - 8.
-Schools-In accordance with Section 24-122.02 of the Subdivision Regulations, this proposal will have no effect on public schools, as it is a nonresidential use. - 9.
+- 10. Public Facilities-Public facilities for water and sewerage, police, and fire and rescue are adequate to serve the proposed subdivision, in accordance with Section 24-122.01 of the Subdivision Regulations, which are further outlined in memoranda dated March 5, 2019 (Branch to Onyebuchi) and March 29, 2019 (Ryan to Onyebuchi), incorporated by reference herein. - 11.
+Schools-In accordance with Section 24-122.02 of the Subdivision Regulations, this proposal will have no effect on public schools, as it is a nonresidential use. - 12.
 Use Conversion-The total development included in this PPS is four parcels for commercial development.
-If a revision to the mix of uses or the site layout on the subject property is proposed that affects Subtitle 24 adequacy findings, as set forth in the resolution of approval, that revision shall require approval of a new PPS, prior to approval of any building permits. - 10.
-Public Utility Easement (PUE)-In accordance with Section 24-122(a) of the Subdivision Regulations, when utility easements are required by a public company, the subdivider should include the following statement in the dedication documents recorded on the final plat:
+If a revision to the mix of uses or the site layout on the subject property is proposed that affects Subtitle 24 adequacy findings, as set forth in the resolution of approval, that revision shall require approval of a new PPS, prior to approval of any building permits. - 13.
+Public Utility Easement (PUE)-In accordance with Section 24-122(a) of the Subdivision

+Regulations, when utility easements are required by a public company, the subdivider shall include the following statement in the dedication documents recorded on the final plat: